 Jelitkowo beach is wide and golden sandy, there is a bike path and promenade.
 Perfect place for beach-goers, families with children and all the people looking for a natural city getaway.

-There’s one more beach worth mentioning - it is Stogi beach.
-Located near Westerplatte peninsula, it has also been awarded Blue Flag as a clean and safe place for beach aficionados.
+There’s one more beach worth mentioning - it is the Stogi beach.
+Located near Westerplatte peninsula, it has also been awarded the Blue Flag as a clean and safe place for beach aficionados.

 Gdansk Oliwa - green city district.
 Getting to know Gdansk wouldn’t be complete without a visit in Oliwa.